KL05/kl05.github.io/docs/_posts/2019-02-15-learn-react-js.md

 ## Handling data

-There are two types of data in React: props and state.
-The difference between the two is a bit tricky to understand in the beginning, so don’t worry if you find it a bit confusing.
-It’ll become easier once you start working with them.

 The key difference is that state is private and can be changed from within the component itself.
 Props are external, and not controlled by the component itself.
 It’s passed down from components higher up the hierarchy, who also control the data.

 {% include elements/highlight.html text="A component can change its internal state directly.
 It can not change its props directly." %}

-Let’s take a closer look at props first.

 ## Props

 Our `Hello` component is very static, and it renders out the same message regardless.
 A big part of React is reusability, meaning the ability to write a component once, and then reuse it in different use cases — for example, to display different messages.

-To achieve this type of reusability, we’ll add props.
-This is how you pass props to a component:

 ```javascript
 ReactDOM.render(